Tracing the Origin of the Watchtower Society’s View of Apostasy

 8 Letting go the commandment of God, YOU hold fast the tradition of men.”
 New World Translation

-These leaders, teachers, and those that followed them had chosen to abandon true worship of Jehovah based on God’s Divine Hierarchy and have created a man-made hierarchy owing allegiance to human authority.
+These leaders, teachers, and those that followed them had chosen to abandon true worship of Jehovah based on God’s Divine Hierarchy and created and man-made hierarchy owing allegiance to human authority.

 By examining some of the Jewish oral teachings that apply to this subject, we can best see the thinking of the teachers of Judaism both then and now.
 Compare them to the practices and teachings of the Watchtower Society.

 Beware of the leaven of the Pharisees